 As before this should be interpreted to mean: $\dsetAT i{\ts+1}$ d-separates $\nmfAT wt,\aoHistAT w{\ts}$ from those parts of $\mfAT i{\ts},\aoHistAT it$ (i.e, of the local model) not contained in $\dsetAT i{\ts+1}$.

-Comparing \dfn\ref{dfn:d-separating-set--IS} with the earlier \dfn\ref{dfn:d-separating-set-NO-IS}, we see they are pleasingly similar; all that changed is that $u$'s have been replaced with $w$' to now take into account the possiblity of indirect sources.
+Comparing \dfn\ref{dfn:d-separating-set--IS} with the earlier \dfn\ref{dfn:d-separating-set-NO-IS}, we see they are pleasingly similar; all that changed is that $u$'s have been replaced with $w$'s to now take into account the possibility of indirect sources.